Are Blackjack Side Bets Worth It?

 Whilst the Perfect Pairs side bet has lower odds in some instances, it’s probably more likely to occur than a Suited Three-of-a-Kind Flush.
 It’s wise to take this into account when deciding which side bet to place.

 Insurance is a side bet designed to protect players from a dealer blackjack.
 This side bet is only available if the dealer’s up-card is an ace.
 When playing online, the option to place an insurance side bet will usually appear on screen when the dealer’s cards have been dealt.
 The idea behind placing an insurance wager is to give players a better chance of receiving a payout despite not holding a winning hand.
 Insurance appeals to the more competitive player, as this is designed to reduce the house edge.
 A range of games offer insurance side bets that pay 2:1, for those who want to beat the dealer at his own game whilst increasing their winnings.
 Of course, a payout is never guaranteed as you can’t see the dealer’s second card until after the Insurance bet has been placed, but there’s certainly no harm in protecting yourself from losing your bet if you're willing to place the extra bet.
+You will often find Insurance bets in table game variations, rather than the popular live casino games.

-So Are Blackjack Side Bets Worth It?
+So Are Blackjack Site Bets Worth It?

 The beauty of blackjack side bets is that they usually only require a small wager, but the payouts are bigger and better than those of standard bets.
 One of the main complaints players have is that you generally won’t leave the table with more than even-money.
 This is when side bets can have their advantage, but there’s often a high chance that they won’t pay off.
 However, any round relies on an element of luck, and side bets are no different.
 Plus, side bets can add that extra layer for a more enriched online casino experience.
 Side bets offer a more fast-paced game for players who are tired of placing one bet at a time, waiting until the end of each round for a payoff.